arvindvenkatadri/R-for-Artists-and-Designers/content/home/logistics.md

 weight = 30  # Order that this section will appear.

 title = "Logistics"
-subtitle = "We meet twice a week, alternating lectures on Mondays and labs on Wednesdays.
-Lab sessions will largely use the open-source R and ggplot2 tools."
+subtitle = "We meet once a week on Sundays for Theory and Code Walkthroughs.
+Sessions will largely use the open-source R and ggplot2 tools."

 # Showcase personal skills or business features.
 #